Have yourselves a 'bol' at our little Dutch food caravan.

 In the Netherlands, we traditionally love to welcome in the New Year with these delectable little treats.
 Literally translated they mean 'oil balls' but they are so much more than that!
-Also known as 'smoutebollen', 'croustillons' 'Dutch donuts' or 'Dutchies' they are deep fried fluffy balls of bread saturated with raisins and apple.
-I deep fry mine in sunflower oil, known to have several health benefits such as promoting heart health and strenghtening immunity systems.
-With a sprinkling of icing sugar or a treacle of chocolate sauce, these are a delicious warm treat on a cold winter's day.
-But let me warn you, they are too good to only eat in winter.
+Also known as 'smoutebollen', 'croustillons' 'Dutch donuts' or 'Dutchies' they are deep fried fluffy balls saturated with sultanas (although I make them without aswell) and apple.
+I deep fry mine in canola oil, known to have several health benefits such as promoting heart health and strenghtening immunity systems.
+With a sprinkling of icing sugar or a trickle of chocolate/caramel or strawberry sauce, these are a delicious warm treat on a cold winter's day but also a yummy snack all year around.

 Their origin dates back to Germanic tribes hundreds of years ago.
 They are said to have been first eaten by Germanic tribes in the Netherlands during the Yule, the period between December 26 and January 6 where such baked goods were used.
 The Germanic goddess Perchta, together with evil spirits, would fly through the mid-winter sky.
 To appease these spirits, food was offered, much of which contained deep-fried dough.
 It was said Perchta would try to cut open the bellies of all she came across, but because of the fat in the oliebollen, her sword would slide off the body of whoever ate them.
 The earliest discovered recipe of oliekoecken (“oil cookies”, the direct precursor of the oliebol) came from the 1667 Dutch book De verstandige kock “The smart/responsible cook”.
 For centuries the Dutch ate oliekoek (“oil cookie”), an old name for oliebol (“oil ball”).
-The Oliebollen you see in the painting from around 1652 are very similar to today’s oliebol.
 During the nineteenth century the word “oliebol” started to be used more.
 In 1868 Van Dale, a famous Dutch dictionary, put the word “oliebol” in its dictionary.
 But it was not a commonly used word yet said by “Woordenboek der Nederlandsche taal” (1896), which is another Dutch dictionary.
 In that dictionary they say that “oliekoek” is a more commonly used term, but then there was a major change and from the early twentieth century the word “oliekoek” was not used anymore and had been replaced by “oliebol”.